nph4rd/nph4rd.github.io/_posts/2024-10-02-active-inference.md

 -E_{Q(x)}[lnP(x,y)] - H[Q(x)]
 $$

-The name *energy* makes reference to the homonymous term in the [Helmholtz free energy formulation](https://en.wikipedia.org/wiki/Helmholtz_free_energy), but it may be more intuitively interpreted as the consistency between the approximation $$Q(x)$$ and the generative model $$P(x,y)$$.
+The name *energy* makes reference to the homonymous term in the [Helmholtz free energy formulation](https://en.wikipedia.org/wiki/Helmholtz_free_energy), but it may be more intuitively interpreted as the consistency between the approximation $$ Q(x) $$ and the generative model $$ P(x,y) $$.
 On the other hand, the *entropy* term pushes the approximation to have more uncertainty.
 This can be interpreted as saying that whenever observations are scarce, using an approximation over the states of the environment that is maximally entropic would be optimal.
 In other words, when we know little of the environment, we can assign the same probabilities to all of its states!

 The second formulation would be as follows: